 Click the Get Ubuntu button to begin the download of the ISO file.

 Obtaining from Other Suppliers

-For a few pounds, you can buy a CD/DVD from Ubuntu
+You can buy a CD/DVD from Ubuntu.

 UbuntuDistributors can often ship Ubuntu CD-ROMS and DVDs faster than the Shipit service.

 You can buy Ubuntu Pre-installed from a number of places.

 Local Linux User Groups (LUG) may supply copies of Ubuntu at their meetings.

 - Computer magazines may contain Ubuntu CD-ROMS and DVDs.

 Ubuntu releases a new version every six months.
 The LTS abbreviation, meaning "Long-Term Support," designates that the version will be supported for 5 years on servers and desktops.
 By contrast, other versions are supported for only 18 months.
 This does not necessarily mean that the LTS version is more stable than other versions, just that it is updated and supported for a longer period than the other versions.